EdungDivinefavour/MailGuard/README.md

 - **Locations** - Geographic locations
 - **Dates and times** - Sensitive date/time information

-The ML models provide confidence scores for each detection, allowing you to filter false positives.
+Each detection comes with a confidence score, so you can filter out false positives.

 ## Troubleshooting